 Who needs an overnight caregiver?

 - Seniors who are recovering from post-operation, suffering from illnesses like dementia or Alzheimer’s, and requiring constant monitoring, as prescribed by doctors

-- Seniors with dementia or Alzheimer’s who require overnight supervision because they get agitated and confused in the early evening hours caused by sundowning
+- Those with dementia or Alzheimer’s who require overnight supervision because they get agitated and confused in the early evening hours caused by sundowning

 - Seniors with complex medical conditions that require constant checking of blood pressure and ventilator adjustments

-- Seniors who underwent an operation and recuperating from serious illness – an overnight caregiver will be a great help in moving them from time to time to avoid bed sores
+- Those who underwent an operation and recuperating from serious illness – an overnight caregiver will be a great help in moving them from time to time to avoid bed sores

 What are the benefits of hiring an overnight caregiver?